BrownCSCI1230/docs/2022/syllabus.md

 #### Settings

-The support code defines a global object named settings to hold values entered through the GUI.
+The support code defines a global object named `settings` to hold values entered through the GUI.
 This object is automatically updated when things are changed in the GUI, though the GUI is not updated when the settings object is changed programmatically.

 ### Grading

 Your final grade will be determined based on the programming assignments, algorithm hand-ins, and labs.

-You must complete all the assignments (including 11 out of 12 labs) to pass the course.
-As in all other computer science courses at Brown, you must hand in a working solution for all programming assignments in order to be eligible for a passing grade.
-Please note the adjective working: if you receive a grade of NC (no credit) on any of the assignments (before late penalties are deducted), you will be expected to revise your program and hand in an acceptable version if you want to pass the course.
-Also note that the reverse implication is not intended: handing in all assignments does not guarantee that you will pass the course; your accumulated points will determine that.

-Daniel doesn't use a curve, and would be delighted to hand out As to the entire class.
+Daniel doesn't use a curve and would be delighted to hand out As to the entire class.
 Indeed, the majority of students traditionally have worked hard and gotten As.
 In borderline cases (e.g. 89-91), Daniel will take attendance and class participation into account, as well as your perceived effort and dedication.
 We all love to both give and receive good grades, but do understand that merely working hard doesn’t guarantee you an A. Your grade will reflect primarily upon the quality, correctness, and timeliness of your hand-ins.

 #### Extra Credit

 There is ample room for bells, whistles, and other credit-garnering efforts on the part of ambitious programmers.
 You are invited to get creative, as long as it does not make you late.
-Rewarding bells and whistles with extra credit is left to the discretion of the TAs, so we strongly encourage you to discuss your creative plans with a TA before you forge ahead to make sure that they are considered appropriate for credit.
+Rewarding bells and whistles with extra credit is left to the discretion of the course staff, so we strongly encourage you to discuss your creative plans with a TA before you forge ahead to make sure that they are considered appropriate for credit.
 Also, keep in mind that bells and whistles should only be done after the standard assignment is fully working since they won't count in lieu of missing or buggy features!
 CSCI 1230 offers many opportunities for extra credit: if you finish a program a little early, seek appropriate inspiration and add something fancy.

 #### Regrade Requests

 Sometimes you may feel that you have been graded unfairly.
 If you ever feel this way, please request a regrade on Gradescope.
 Once your request is evaluated, you will be provided with an explanation and possibly points back.
 If you are not satisfied with the regrade decision please talk to the Head TA.
 If there is still a problem, Daniel is the final word in grading and will be happy to hear what you have to say.

-If you decide to challenge a grade, you must do so within two weeks of its receipt.
+If you decide to challenge a grade, you must do so ***within one week of its receipt***.
 In the past, students have tried to get points back on all of their assignments in the last week of classes.
 Our first priority is fairness, both to us and to you!
 You may ask questions about your grades at any time.
 You can’t change the contents of your hand-in after your grade is returned.
 If you discover that you handed in the wrong work after you get your grade back, or if you fix your program after getting its grade back, we are unable to take that “external” content into account for grading purposes.

 ### Getting Your Questions Answered